Aaketk17/backup-script/README.md

 - Parses command-line options for flexible configuration.
 - Validates the existence of the backup folder and the backup location.
-- Compresses the backup folder into a timestamped tar.gz archive.
+- Compresses the backup folder into a [folder]-[UTC-date].tar.gz (e.g., data-2023-10-01-12-30-45.tar.gz) archive.
+- Optional exclude option to exclude the logs file when compressing the folder
 - Optionally uploads the archive to an AWS S3 bucket if provided.
 - Keeps a specified number of backups by deleting older files.